lostandfound.io

 I was out hiking at 2:10 PM on Sunday and realized my CDs weren’t in my backpack anymore after a quick rest at the Willow Creek Trailhead in the High Rockies.
 The case is a matte black with a slightly warped spine from sun, and the discs range from classic rock to indie.
 I’m not sure how far they could’ve blown away in the mountain breeze, but I’d love to retrace the patch of ground by the trailhead to find them.
 If you’ve picked them up or seen them, I’d appreciate them returning through the site so I can get back to the road I love.

-Willow Creek Trailhead, High Rockies 13 days ago
+Willow Creek Trailhead, High Rockies about 1 month ago

 lost J